eclab/edisyn/README.md

 Everything has to be sent via sysex for the moment: I don't have code written to make it easy to send CC or NRPN if you wanted to build a patch which did that.

+Making a new panel is slow.
+Profiling suggests that the primary reason for this is that JComboBox construction is slow.
+So I can't get around it.